 7. How the birth of a newborn child to a foreign national resident of Hong Kong can be registered and the baby’s travel document endorsed with requisite immigration status.

 A series of procedural How-To’s would be a lot more useful and a much better allocation of budget than this 9 minutes of blurb about what the Department and its staff do from day to day.

-The HKID website is full of information which is less than useful and it would appear, at least from the emergence of their YouTube channel with its sole video, that it’s a case of more of the same when it comes to their efforts to embrace service users via social media means.
+The HKID website is full of information which is less than useful and it would appear, at least from the emergence of their YouTube channel, that it’s a case of more of the same when it comes to their efforts to embrace service users via social media means.

 Loads of ‘me, me, me’.